gershnik/intrusive_shared_ptr/doc/intrusive_shared_ptr.md

 - Constructor from `nullptr`.
 Same as above
 - Copy constructor. `noexcept`.
 Accepts:
   - Objects of the same type and traits
-  - Objects that point to `Y` such as `Y *` is convertible to `T *` using the same or different traits.
+  - Objects of a type `Y` such that `Y *` is convertible to `T *` using the same or different traits.
 - Move constructor. `noexcept`.
 Accepts:
   - Objects of the same type and traits.
 No changes to reference count are performed.
-  - Objects that point to `Y` such as `Y *` is convertible to `T *` using the same or different traits.
+  - Objects of a type `Y` such that `Y *` is convertible to `T *` using the same or different traits.
-  If the source and destination traits are the same no changes to source reference count are performed.
+  If the source and destination traits are the same, no changes to source reference count are performed.
 - Copy assignment. `noexcept`.
 Accepts:
   - Objects of the same type and traits
-  - Objects that point to `Y` such as `Y *` is convertible to `T *` using the same or different traits.
+  - Objects of a type `Y` such that `Y *` is convertible to `T *` using the same or different traits.
 - Move assignment. `noexcept`.
 Accepts:
   - Objects of the same type and traits
-  - Objects that point to `Y` such as `Y *` is convertible to `T *` using the same or different traits.
+  - Objects of a type `Y` such that `Y *` is convertible to `T *` using the same or different traits.
-  If the source and destination traits are the same no changes to source reference count are performed.
+  If the source and destination traits are the same, no changes to source reference count are performed.
 - Destructor. `noexcept`.
 Non-virtual.

-- `static intrusive_shared_ptr<T, Traits> noref() noexcept` Creates a smart pointer from a raw pointer without modifying the reference count.
+- `static intrusive_shared_ptr<T, Traits> noref(T *) noexcept` Creates a smart pointer from a raw pointer without modifying the reference count.
-- `static intrusive_shared_ptr<T, Traits> ref() noexcept` Creates a smart pointer from a raw pointer and increments reference count.
+- `static intrusive_shared_ptr<T, Traits> ref(T *) noexcept` Creates a smart pointer from a raw pointer and increments reference count.

 #### Instance methods

 - `T * get() const noexcept` Returns the stored pointer.
 Reference count is not modified.
 - `T * operator->() const noexcept` Returns the stored pointer.
 Reference count is not modified.
-- `T & operator*() const noexcept` Returns the reference to pointee.
-Undefined if stored pointer is nullptr
+- `T & operator*() const noexcept` Returns a reference to pointee.
+Undefined if stored pointer is nullptr.
 - `template<class M> M & operator->*(M T::*memptr) const noexcept` Returns the result of `'stored pointer'->*memptr`
-   This allows access via pointee's pointer to members
+   This allows access via the pointee's pointer to members
-- `explicit operator bool() const noexcept` true if the pointer is non null
+- `explicit operator bool() const noexcept` True if the pointer is non-null.
 - Before C++23: `output_param get_output_param() noexcept` returns a temporary object that exposes `operator T**() && noexcept`.
 This can be passed as an output parameter to C functions that return a reference counted pointer.
 The destructor of the temporary will fill this pointer with the returned result.
-   In C++23 and above use `std::out_ptr` or `std::inout_ptr`instead.
+   In C++23 and above use `std::out_ptr` or `std::inout_ptr` instead.
 - `T * release() noexcept` Releases the stored pointer.
 The object is set to null and calling code assumes ownership of the pointer.
 No adjustment is made to the reference count.
 - `void reset() noexcept` Clears the stored pointer.
 The reference count is decremented.
 - `void swap(intrusive_shared_ptr<T, Traits> & other) noexcept` and <br/>
   `friend void swap(intrusive_shared_ptr<T, Traits> & lhs, intrusive_shared_ptr<T, Traits> & rhs) noexcept` (ADL only)
-   Perform swap of pointers of the same type
+   Perform swap of pointers of the same type.

 #### Namespace methods